yzyii/luashitacast/New-User.md

 - if it has Convert HP to MP, priority = 10
 - if it has -MP, priority = -10
 - if it has -HP, priority = -20
-- Special cases will be marked as priority = 100 or -100. e.g. going from a -HP item in Precast to an item with no HP or MP at all.
+- Special cases should be marked as priority = 100 or -100. e.g. going from a -HP item in Precast to an item with no HP or MP at all.

-Not all special cases will have been identified.
-Reporting of any discrepancies would be appreciated.
+Barely any special cases will have been identified for you.
+Reporting of any would be appreciated.